 Here you will find a description of the most commonly used drugs in dental care.
 The dose of the drugs and instructions on how to take them will differ from patient to patient, depending on what the drug is being used for, patient's age, weight, and other considerations.

-Even though your dentist will provide information to you about any medication he or she may give to you, make sure you fully understand the reasons for taking a medication and inform your dentist of any health conditions you have.
+Even though your dentist will provide information to you about any medication they may give to you, make sure you fully understand the reasons for taking a medication and inform your dentist of any health conditions you have.

 Drugs to Control Pain and Anxiety

 Local anesthesia, general anesthesia, nitrous oxide, or intravenous sedation is commonly used in dental procedures to help control pain and anxiety.
-Other pain relievers include prescription or nonprescription anti-inflammatory drugs, acetaminophen (Tylenol), anesthetics and topical analgesics.
+Other pain relievers include prescription or nonprescription anti-inflammatory drugs, acetaminophen, anesthetics and topical analgesics.